Frequently Asked Questions About Our CSA

 Why is there a $5 weekly home delivery charge?

-The $5 weekly home delivery charge covers our delivery costs.
+The $5 weekly home delivery charge covers our delivery costs–gas and paying our drivers.
 (Don't forget: Pick-Up Sites are not charged a delivery fee.)
 To help make home delivery an affordable option, we keep the price of our fruit low, at an average of only $2.50 per pound.

 Can I pick up my CSA share at a Farmers Market?
 How does this work?

 Yes!
 We offer weekly pick-ups at the year-round markets: Ballard, Broadway, or West Seattle as well as our summer markets.
 Picking up at the farmers market is easy.
-You will receive a membership card when you pick up your first box which you will be asked to show to our staff when picking up at any of our markets.
-We will have an empty box for you on your first pick up that you can reuse throughout the season.
-You can place this box on the scale and fill it with any fruit you'd like (with the exception of cherries which we limit to 2 lbs. for a small box, 4 lbs. for a medium box, and 6 lbs. for a large box) up to the weight limit for your box (6 lbs. for a small, 10 lbs. for a medium, and 15 lbs. for a large).
+You will receive a membership card and a square gift card will be set up with your e-mail.
+The gift card is preset with the amount of your box size and will be deducted as you pick up the cost of each box.
+Should you miss a week, you can simply just go the next week and pick up double the amount, or extend by a week at the end of the season.
+We will have an empty box for you on your first pick up that you can reuse throughout the season, or you can use your own bags if you prefer.
+You can place the box on the scale and fill it with any fruit you'd like up to the weight limit for your box (6 lbs. for a small, 10 lbs. for a medium, and 15 lbs. for a large).
 You're also welcome to add additional fruit to your box at the discounted CSA price!

 Can I customize my CSA?